-Police shoot, kill man after stabbings in Paris park
+Police shoot man dead after deadly stabbings in Paris park

 PARIS (AP) — A man armed with a knife rampaged through a Paris park attacking passers-by seemingly at random Friday, killing one person and injuring two others before police shot him dead, officials said.

-The man’s motives weren’t immediately clear.
+The man’s motives weren’t immediate ly clear.
 A witness said he saw the attacker stab one man and that he appeared to select victims at random.

 “We heard screams,” said the witness, who gave only his surname, Dia.
 Police fired round after round in bringing him down, he added.